technomancy/bussard/Contributing.md

 The [overview diagram](https://p.hagelb.org/bussard-overview.jpg) shows how the different parts of the codebase are related to each other.

-The `ship` table (loaded from `ship/init.lua`) contains all game state.
+The `ship` table (loaded from `ship/init.lua`) contains all game state apart from host OSes like station computers and rovers.
 In particular, `ship.bodies` is the table for all the worlds, asteroids, and ships in the current system, and `ship.systems` contains all systems.
 (I guess it doesn't make all that much sense, but it's very convenient.)
 The `ship.systems` table is loaded from the `data/systems.lua` file; `ship.bodies` is set with the worlds of the current system when you enter it, plus asteroids and ships as needed.

 The `ship` table furthermore has a `.api` field on it which is the part of the ship which is exposed to the in-game sandboxed user code.
 Certain fields of